 PAR1 is expressed in endometriotic stromal cells as well as eutopic endometrial cells.
-Thrombin and SFLLRN increase gene expression and secretion of IL-8 and MCP-1 from endometriotic stromal cells (72).
+Thrombin and SFLLRN increase gene expression and secretion of IL-8 and MCP-1 from endometriotic stromal cells (71).
 MCP-1 and IL-8 are typical chemokines involved in the pathogenesis of endometriosis.
-Concentrations of MCP-1 and IL-8 are increased in the peritoneal fluid of women with endometriosis (42, 79, 80).
-They are expressed in endometriotic lesions, and their expressions are increased with IL-1ß treatment (66, 81, 82).
+Concentrations of MCP-1 and IL-8 are increased in the peritoneal fluid of women with endometriosis (41, 76, 77).
+They are expressed in endometriotic lesions, and their expressions are increased with IL-1ß treatment (65, 78, 79).
 MCP-1, also known as CCL2, is an inflammatory cytokine belonging to the CC chemokine family, and has been implicated in the pathogenesis of diseases characterized by monocytic infiltrates, like psoriasis, rheumatoid arthritis and atherosclerosis.
 MCP-1 is suggested to recruit and activate macrophages in endometriosis, and these macrophages are supposed to play a central role in the pathophysiology of the disease.
-As observed in the eutopic endometrium, IL-8 plays pleiotropic functions in endometriotic lesions, such as chemoattraction and activation of neutrophils, angiogenesis, stimulation of proliferation and survival of endometrial cells, suggested to contribute to the development of endometriosis (83, 84).
+As observed in the eutopic endometrium, IL-8 plays pleiotropic functions in endometriotic lesions, such as chemoattraction and activation of neutrophils. angiogenesis, stimulation of proliferation, and survival of endometriotic cells, and are suggested to contribute to the development of endometriosis (80, 81).
 With these backgrounds, the finding that activated PAR1 stimulated productions of MCP-1 and IL-8 in endometriotic cells supports the notion that the thrombin not only plays a role in a coagulation cascade but regulates the production of significant chemokines responsible for the development of endometriosis.

-Thrombin and SFLLRN induce cyclooxygenase-2 (COX-2) expression in endometriotic stromal cells, indicating the involvement of PAR_1 in COX-2 expression in endometriosis (72).
+Thrombin and SFLLRN induce cyclooxygenase-2 (COX-2) expression in endometriotic stromal cells, indicating the involvement of PAR1 in COX-2 expression in endometriosis (71).
 Prostaglandins produced by the enzyme activity of COX-2 stimulate the inflammation and promote the disease.
-In particular, locally produced prostaglandin E_2 stimulates the expression of steroidogenic genes that enable the endometriotic stromal cells to synthesize estradiol (85), which exacerbates the disease.
+In particular, locally produced prostaglandin E_2 stimulates the expression of steroidogenic genes that enable the endometriotic stromal cells to synthesize estradiol (82), which exacerbate the disease.

-PAR $1$ activation in endometriotic stromal cells has another remarkable feature: induction of TF expression (72).
+PAR_1 activation in endometriotic stromal cells has another remarkable feature: induction of TF expression (71).
 IL-8 also stimulates TF expression in endometriotic stromal cells.
-TF localizes initial part of extrinsic pathway of coagulation cascade and make complexes with factor VIIa to activate downstream coagulation process.
-Interestingly, marked elevation of TF in endometriotic cells has been reported (86).
-Local inflammatory milieu of endometriotic lesions may stimulate the expression of TF given that endometriosis-associated inflammatory cytokines, such as IL-1 β and TNF α , increase TF gene expression as observed in multiple cell types (87-89).

-Taken together, a feed-forward loop to enhance inflammation and coagulation is possibly present at bleeding site of endometriosis, where PAR_1 activation could link inflammation with coagulation, and confers self-sustaining mechanisms for the progression of endometriosis (Figure 3).
-PAR_1 activation may also contribute to the development of endometriosis as thrombin stimulates proliferation of endometriotic stromal cells through PAR_1 activation (72).
+TF localizes initial part of extrinsic pathway of coagulation cascade and make complex with factor VIIa to activate downstream coagulation process.
+Taken together, a feed-forward loop to enhance inflammation and coagulation is possibly present at bleeding site of endometriosis, where PAR1 activation could link inflammation with coagulation, and confers self-sustaining mechanisms for the progression of endometriosis (Figure 2).
+PAR1 activation may also contribute to the development of endometriosis as thrombin stimulates proliferation of endometriotic stromal cells through PAR1 activation (71).